kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 ## 2.2.
 Business Rules

 ### BR-01 — Trial Edit Scope

-The Managing Editor may trial-edit body text, headings and captions in the interactive preview solely to evaluate text fit.
+The Managing Editor may trial-edit body text, headings and captions in the interactive preview to evaluate text fit and submit it as a requested correction.
 Trial edits are visible only to the Managing Editor and are not shared with the DTP Specialist unless submitted as a requested correction.
 The Managing Editor cannot reposition, resize or otherwise modify layout or visual elements in the preview.

 ### BR-02 — Production File Ownership
 Only the DTP Specialist applies accepted text, layout and visual changes to the production source file.
 Changes made in the interactive preview do not modify the production source file.

 ### BR-03 — Correction Resolution
-An annotation is created with the status `Open`.
-After applying the requested correction to the production source file, the DTP Specialist may change its status to `Resolved`.
-If the Managing Editor determines during review that further correction is required, the annotation may be reopened.

-### BR-04 — Annotation Anchoring
-If the target of an `Open` annotation is no longer available after a layout update, the annotation remains `Open` and is flagged for reassignment by the Managing Editor.
-If the target of a `Resolved` annotation is no longer available, the annotation remains `Resolved` and accessible from the correction list but is no longer anchored in the current layout.
+The DTP Specialist may change an annotation's status from `Open` to `Resolved` only after applying the requested correction to the production source file.

 ---